czbiohub-sf/iohub/CONTRIBUTING.md

 Please address following questions in the issue:

 - What is the new feature?
-- The scope of this project is to provide a performant library and command line interface to access ND data.
+- iohub's main mission is to provide an efficient Python library and command line interface to access ND bioimaging data.
 Is the feature within the scope of this project or another project?
 - Who will be the users?
 - (Optional) what is the best way to implement it?
 - (Optional) what are the alternatives?